oluwadareseyi/spotify-now-playing/README.md

 ## Spotify refresh token

 Spotify's token expires every hour, so you need to get a new one each time it expires.
 To do this, you need to get a refresh token.
-To learn how to get a refresh token, read [this article](https://benwiz.com/blog/create-spotify-refresh-token/).
+To learn how to get a refresh token, read [this article](https://benwiz.com/blog/create-spotify-refresh-token/) or [this](https://reine.hashnode.dev/how-to-connect-your-react-vitejs-app-to-spotifys-api).
+You'll need **"user-read-currently-playing user-read-recently-played"** as your scope.

 ## Airtable